-- Massaging you and giving you a bath
+- Massaging new mother and giving her a bath

-- Teaching you how to nurse/feed and change the baby
+- Teaching first time mommy how to nurse/feed and change the baby

 But getting a good professional nanny is a matter of luck.
 I have heard some horror stories too that they sleep while the new mother tends to her baby or are not very accommodating to the general household schedule.
 But start looking for one as soon as you come to know of your pregnancy.
 Usually, a confinement nanny gets hired by word of mouth but you may contact a Maid/Nanny centre for one.